oxen-io/oxen-mq/README.md

 ## Basic message structure

-LokiMQ messages consist of 1+ part messages where the first part is a string command and remaining parts are command-specific data.
+LokiMQ messages come in two fundamental forms: "commands", consisting of a command named and optional arguments, and "requests", consisting of a request name, a request tag, and optional arguments.

-The command string is one of two types:
+The command/request string is one of two types:

-`basic` - for basic commands such as authentication (`login`) handled by LokiMQ itself.
-These commands may not contain a `.`, and are reserved for LokiMQ itself.
+`BASIC` - for basic requests such as authentication (`LOGIN`) handled by LokiMQ itself.
+These commands may not contain a `.`, and are handled by LokiMQ itself.

-`category.command` - for commands registered by the LokiMQ caller (e.g. lokid).
-Here `category` must be at least one character not containing a `.` and `command` may be anything.
+`category.command` - for commands/requests registered by the LokiMQ caller (e.g. lokid).
+Here
+`category` must be at least one character not containing a `.` and `command` may be anything.
 These categories and commands are registered according to general function and authentication level (more on this below).
 For example, for lokid categories are:

 - `system` - is for RPC commands related to the system administration such as mining, getting sensitive statistics, accessing SN private keys, remote shutdown, etc.